vimona3ds/diverge-3/docs/features/visual_system.md

   - ✅ Added topological sorting for correct processing order
   - ✅ Implemented proper WebGL resource management and cleanup
   - ✅ Added comprehensive tests for node integration
+  - ✅ Added proper type safety with TechniqueWithDispose interface and type guards
   - ✅ Created index files for proper organization and exports
+  - ✅ All visual nodes are now properly registered with the NodeRegistry
 - ✅ Completed TODO items in test files:
   - ✅ Fully implemented all tests in BaseTechnique.test.ts with proper assertions and edge case testing
   - ✅ Fully implemented all tests in Metaballs.test.ts with proper mock setup and complete test coverage
+  - ✅ Fully implemented all tests in ReactionDiffusion.test.ts with proper mock setup and complete test coverage
+  - ✅ Fully implemented all tests in Lenia.test.ts with proper error handling and edge case testing
   - ✅ Added new tests for edge cases such as rendering without initialization
   - ✅ Added tests for heatmap color mapping and parameter handling
   - ✅ Improved mocking of THREE.js objects for more reliable test coverage